yanghengtang/tp/docs/UserGuide.md

 ### Deleting a doctor : `delete_d`

-Deletes the specified doctor from the system.
+You can also delete a specific doctor from the system.

 Format: `delete_d INDEX`